yufrances90/Pneumonia-Detection-From-Chest-X-Rays/FDA_Submission.md

 **Preprocessing Steps:**

 **CNN Architecture:**
+![alt text][cnn_model]

+ResNet architecture with weights trained is used.
+All layers from ResNet model are frozen during training.

 ### 3. Algorithm Training

 **Parameters:**
 * Types of augmentation used during training
+  * Rotation
+  * Horizontal shift
+  * Vertical shift
+  * Shearing
+  * Zoom
+  * Horizontal flip
+  * Normalization
+  * Resize the images to 224 * 224

-* Batch size
+* Batch size: 64
-* Optimizer learning rate
+* Optimizer learning rate: 0.001
-* Layers of pre-existing architecture that were frozen
+* Layers of pre-existing architecture that were frozen: All layers of ResNet
-* Layers of pre-existing architecture that were fine-tuned
+* Layers of pre-existing architecture that were fine-tuned: None
-* Layers added to pre-existing architecture
+* Layers added to pre-existing architecture: 4 Dense layers + 4 Dropout layers

 > Model 6 Training Performance
 > ![alt text][model_6_training]